- Happy members that stay

 Research has shown that dental decay in childhood is a predictor for dental disease in later life, and that if dental decay can be avoided in childhood then it is likely to be avoided or significantly reduced in adulthood.

-Health Partners Dentists recommend the following top tips to reduce tooth decay in kids:
+Health Partners Dentists recommend the following to reduce tooth decay in children:

 2. Encourage children to brush twice daily and don’t forget that children will need help with brushing and flossing until they are about 8 years of age.